 LGBTQIA+ Rights.
 Many local LGBTQIA+ rights groups are playing the role of frontline responders in the current moment, given the growing number of restrictions on preserving bodily autonomy and providing genderaffirming care.
 The Human Rights Campaign reports that 39.4% of trans youth, roughly 118,300 people between the ages of 13 to 17, live in one of the 26 states with active bans on gender-affirming care.11 In certain states, these bans go even further.
-In Arkansas, the state governor issued a policy requiring that a person's gender on their driver's license must match the gender set forth on the person's birth certificate.
-Like Florida, Arkansas touts a "Don't Say Gay" law that prohibits discussions of LGBTQIA+ life or issues in schools and requires parental notification for violation of the censorship provision.
-The relentless efforts to gut LGBTQIA+ rights at the local level mean that organizations have to be in a constant state of vigilance.
+In Arkansas, the state governor issued a policy requiring that a person's gender on their driver's license must match the gender set forth on the person's birth certificate.12 Like Florida, Arkansas touts a "Don't Say Gay" law that prohibits discussions of LGBTQIA+ life or issues in schools and requires parental notification for violation of the censorship provision.13 The relentless efforts to gut LGBTQ+ rights at the local level mean that organizations have to be in a constant state of vigilance.

 Public Expressions of Support on Current Issues, such as Palestinian Rights.
 There is an alarming trend of repression and backlash around engaging in public support for certain issues.
-Nonprofit leaders reflected in qualitative responses, interviews and focus groups that they were subjected to pushback when addressing issues such as DEI, race equity, reproductive justice, LGBTQIA+ rights and immigration.
 In particular, advocating for an end to the genocide in Palestine and U.S. military funding to Israel has led to a range of consequences across sectors.
 For example, within the three months between October 7 and December 31, 2023, Palestine Legal reported receiving an unprecedented uptick of complaints by people targeted for Palestinian advocacy in numerous arenas, from college students to middle school teachers to law firm associates and entertainers.14

 This climate has permeated the nonprofit sector, where groups speaking out about the genocide in Gaza and Palestinian liberation are facing steep consequences from losing funds to suffering reputational harm to receiving inquiries from congressional committees.
-One notable and alarming development is a proposed bill which authorizes the Secretary of Treasury to revoke tax-exempt status for any organization deemed to be "terrorist supporting," with minimal safeguards for appeal-carrying broader and dangerous implications for all tax-exempt organizations.
+15 One notable and alarming development is a proposed bill which authorizes the Secretary of Treasury to revoke tax-exempt status for any organization deemed to be "terrorist supporting," with minimal safeguards for appeal-carrying broader and dangerous implications for all tax-exempt organizations.
+16